-Seeking a karate teacher or karate instructional classes in Woodford ?
+Searching for a karate coach or karate instructional classes in Woodford ?

 Exactly what is Karate?

-Karate could be thought of as a weapon-less technique of self defence.
-It is made up of dynamic offensive and defensive procedures applying every part of the body to their maximum advantage.
-It is deemed an empty handed martial art that was designed to fend off armed opponents.
+Karate may perhaps be considered a weapon free method of self defence.
+It is made up of powerful offensive and defensive tactics applying all parts of the body to their maximum advantage.
+It is an empty handed martial art that was built to fend off armed opponents.

 Karate Lessons/Classes In Woodford

-Delivering Karate classes in Woodford created for individuals from all areas of life both female and male.
-We provide you with lessons for people from beginner level right through to seasoned Karate enthusiasts.
-Our Karate pupils could be male or female, young or old, we will work with people from all avenues of life, regardless of their sex or age.
+Delivering Karate classes in Woodford intended for people from all walks of life both female and male.
+We provide you with lessons for people from beginner level all the way through to seasoned Karate practitioners.
+Our Karate pupils can be male or female, old or young, we’re able to help people from all avenues of life, irrespective of their sex or age group.